LuisaGroup/luisa-python-lang/README.md

 ```

 ### Accessing Host Types
-Each DSL type has a corresponding native host type that can be accessed through the `host_type` attribute.
+Each DSL type has a corresponding native host type that can be accessed through the `dtype` attribute.
 The host type is a struct that contains the same fields and as the DSL type.
 You can use the host type to pass data between the host and the DSL code.

 ```python
 class Sphere: